itsatony/streamit/readme.md

 # streamit

 streamIt is a variant of nodejs stream2 readable class ( http://nodejs.org/api/stream.html ; http://nodejs.org/api/stream.html#stream_class_stream_readable )
-streamIt will take Buffers or streams as input and stream them to a output with definable encoding and highWaterMark.
+streamIt will take Buffers or streams as input and stream them to a output with definable encoding and chunkSize( === highWaterMark ).

-    new streamit(dataToSend, encoding, chunkSize);
+    var outStream = new streamit(dataToSend, encoding, chunkSize);
+		outStream.pipe(res);

 a typical use case would be piping of a in-memory buffer to a http.res:

+* installing

+    npm install streamit

-## simple buffer as input. encoding will be default ('utf8') and chunkSize will be default (16kb)
+* buffer as input. encoding will be default ('utf8') and chunkSize will be default (16kb)

 ````
     var dataToSend = new Buffer(104857600); //100mb
     var stream = new streamit(dataToSend);